-Thematic analysis is a poorly demarcated, rarely acknowledged, yet widely used qualitative analytic method within psychology.
-In this paper, we argue that it offers an accessible and theoretically flexible approach to analysing qualitative data.
+Thematic analysis is a poorly demarcated, rarely-acknowledged, yet widely-used qualitative analytic method within psychology.
+In this paper, we argue that it offers an accessible and theoretically-flexible approach to analysing qualitative data.
 We outline what thematic analysis is, locating it in relation to other qualitative analytic methods that search for themes or patterns, and in relation to different epistemological and ontological positions.
 We then provide clear guidelines to those wanting to start thematic analysis, or conduct it in a more deliberate and rigorous way, and consider potential pitfalls in conducting thematic analysis.
 Finally, we outline the disadvantages and advantages of thematic analysis.
 We conclude by advocating thematic analysis as a useful and flexible method for qualitative research in and beyond psychology.

-Qualitative Research in Psychology 2006; 3: 77-101 plication and evaluation of thematic analysis, and one which does so in a way accessible to students and those not particularly familiar with qualitative research.
-That is, we aim to write a paper that will be useful as both a teaching and research tool in qualitative psychology.
-Therefore, in this paper we discuss theory and method for thematic analysis, and clarify
+Keywords: thematic analysis, qualitative psychology, patterns, epistemology, flexibility